 A grand day-trip into the heart of the Dartmouth Regatta

-Join us on Saturday 29 August to enjoy the last day of this year’s Dartmouth Regatta for a celebration of everything we love about the water!
+Join us this year to celebrate the 178th year of the Royal Regatta on Saturday 26th August to enjoy the second to last day of this special event which celebrates everything we love about the water!

 This all-day trip sails along the stunning South Devon Coast into the heart of the iconic Port of Dartmouth, where you will be able to relax and enjoy the delights of this world-famous regatta for around 3.5 hours, before we bring you back to Exmouth in the evening.

-With sailing, sports, live music, fetes, street food and fireworks it’s a fun packed day for everyone set in this beautiful South Devon town.
+With sailing, sports, live music, fetes and street food it’s a fun packed day for everyone set in this beautiful South Devon town.
 No need for you to drive or worry where to park, as we arrive in style into the heart of Dartmouth ready to make the most of this wonderful day!

 Today the regatta is run through a committee, who write each year to the Monarch to request the renewal of the Royal Patronage.

-As with every year, the 2020 Dartmouth Royal Regatta doesn’t disappoint with a brimming schedule with for everyone!
+As with every year, the 2023 Dartmouth Royal Regatta will not disappoint with a brimming schedule with for everyone!

 On the water there are plenty of sailing and rowing events, including the Regatta, Classic and Gaffer Series.
 The rowing events have Bungee Rowing – as incredible to watch as it sounds, along with the traditional crowd-pleasing Pilot Gig races.

 In amongst the vessels on the water you will also find Stand-Up Paddleboards where you can either watch the races or even go for a taster session if you fancy trying it for yourself!